Martha Chizuma

-Martha Chizuma is a Malawian Lawyer.
+Martha Chizuma (born 8 February 1977) is a Malawian lawyer.
 She is the former director of Malawi's anti-corruption bureau.
 She was appointed on 29 April 2021 after serving as Malawi's second woman ombudsman since 2015.
 Her contract was not renewed after it ended in 31 March 2024.
 Prior to that, she served as the Senior Resident Magistrate in the courts of Malawi.

 Life

-She was the penultimate child of eleven born in Nkula Falls in about 1989.
+Chizuma was the penultimate child of eleven born in Nkula Falls on 8 February 1977.
 Her parents came from Nkhotakota.

 Education

 Chizuma studied at Chancellor College in Zomba leaving with an LLB law qualification.
 She has a Masters of Laws in International Economic Law from the University of East London.

 When she was appointed to be Senior Resident Magistrate she was the youngest and only woman in that role in Malawi's northern region.
 She continued on that path, in 2015 she was the youngest ombudsman in Africa at the age of 36.